tcezard/eva-sub-cli/README.md

 ### 1. Conda

 The most straightforward way to install eva-sub-cli and its dependencies is through conda.
-For instance, the following commands installs eva-sub-cli in a new environment called `eva`, activates the environment, and prints the help message:
+For instance, the following commands install eva-sub-cli in a new environment called `eva`, activate the environment, and print the help message:
 ```bash
 conda create -n eva -c conda-forge -c bioconda eva-sub-cli